korintic/BlenderScripts/README.md

 # Blender Scripts
-Collection of simple Blender python scripts written to speedup workflow.
+Collection of simple Blender python scripts written to speed up workflow.
 These scripts are written for working with Blender 2.79a and have not been tested in other versions.

+---
+### ⚠️ Important Notice

+As of 2024, these scripts have not been maintained or updated for several years.
+Blender has undergone significant updates during this period, including major changes to the program and its scripting API.
+As a result, these scripts may not function as intended with versions beyond Blender 2.79a.

+**Users are advised to use these scripts with caution as they may require modifications to work correctly with newer versions of Blender.**

+---

 #### Scripts:
 * [Transfer Shape Keys by Surface](#transfer-shape-keys-by-surface-transfer_shape_keyspy)